sundeepbassi/quizzy-movies/README.md

 ## 5. Typography and Colour Scheme

 - Checked up on what font is used at the movies and trajan  was the top one developed by Adobe.
 However I decided not to use this style.
+I used Gotham Rounded.

 ### Colour Scheme